Grand Sierra Resort: Grand Sierra Resort (2006–present)

 In 2009, The Meruelo Group began looking at the property with an interest to purchase it.
 CEO Alex Meruelo was intrigued by the property's potential to truly become an elite destination resort.
 After negotiations between Meruelo and JPMorgan, a deal was reached to sell the 145-acre site for only $42 million.
 This payment was made in cash, and the deal was announced in February 2011.
 Quickly, the deal closed after regulatory approval in April 2011.
 Out of bank ownership, Meruelo pledged to continually make improvements.
 Not gamers, Meruelo, owner of successful restaurant chains, TV stations and construction companies, was now in the business of hotel/casinos.
 He brought on seasoned management from Las Vegas to help in his effort to rebrand the property.
 In August 2011, the company announced a multi-phase $25 million improvement program that would renovate the casino, hotel lobby, rooms and restaurants.
 In August 2012, that program was completed.
 Favoring bright and modern versus elegant and dark.
 Even with the first round of renovations completed, Meruelo was not stopping their improvements with renovations to their sports book, a new Spa, new stores and a $14 million nightclub opened in 2014.
 For the first time in the property's 30-year history, exterior enhancements were made in 2014.
 Another renovation for the meeting space occurred in the summer of 2015.

+2025 shooting

+On July 28, 2025, a gunman, identified as 26-year-old Dakota Hawver of Reno, opened fire at around 7:25 a.m. outside near the valet area and possibly other parts of the property, killing three men (Andrew Canepa (33), Justin Aguila (33), and Angel Martinez (66)) and injuring three other men (Matt Sitler (33), Dylan McLean (33), one unidentified) before being shot and injured by responding officers.
+Police closed the northwest valet area and parking entrance to investigate the shooting.
+The perpetrator died a few days from police-related injuries after the shooting.
+News outlets reported that Hawver had behavioral issues in his previous relationship with his ex-girlfriend, who lived across the highway from the resort.

+Expansion plans

+On September 27, 2023, the resort announced a 10-year, $1 billion-plus expansion project.
+Among the most notable features are a new 800-room hotel tower, 300 residential units intended for workforce housing, and a 10,000-seat arena that would become the new home of the University of Nevada men's basketball team.
+The arena was initially planned to open in 2026 but the completion date is now set for 2027.
+In July 2025, the Grand Sierra Resort selected Martin-Harris Construction as the contractor for the arena.